Beginning and Limited Resource Farmers and Ranchers Fact Sheet

 An entity or joint operation can be a Limited Resource Farmer or Rancher if all individual members independently qualify.

 Limited Resource Farmer Self-Determination Tool

 The purpose of this self determination tool is to enable potential limited resource farmers and ranchers to ascertain eligibility for various USDA programs and benefits.

 Indian Tribe means any Indian Tribe, band, nation, or other organized group or community, including any Alaska Native village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C.
 1601 et seq.) that is Federally recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.

 Also see the "Indian Entities Recognized and Eligible To Receive Services from the United States Bureau of Indian Affairs" document link provided at the bottom of this page.

-USDA Small and Family Farms Website.
+USDA Small and Beginning Farmers and Ranchers Website.
 This web site is intended to be a one-stop gateway to resources, benefits and services offered by USDA for small farmers.